Dejan Kerkez

-Dejan Kerkez (Дејан Керкез; born 20 January 1996) is a Serbian footballer who plays as a defender for Napredak Kruševac.
+Dejan Kerkez (Дејан Керкез; born 20 January 1996) is a Serbian footballer who plays as a defender.

 Club career

 ČSK Čelarevo

 Born in Novi Sad, Kerkez passed youth categories of ČSK Čelarevo and joined the first team at the age of 16.
 He made his first senior appearances during the 2013–14 season in the Serbian League Vojvodina.
 Playing for the team, Kerkez made 36 league and one cup match in a period between 2013 and 2015 and became the youngest captain in club history, promoting in the Serbian First League in summer 2015 under manager Dragan Ivanović.
 In 2015, he was also on trial at Eredivisie side Heerenveen.
 During the 2015–16 season, Kerkez made all 30 league matches, and also appeared in final match of the Vojvodina region cup.
 Shortly after he signed with Spartak, Kerkez returned to ČSK Čelarevo on one-year dual registration.
 He scored his first goal for the team in 26 fixture match of 2016–17 Serbian First League season, against Proleter Novi Sad.